Sheet Metal

 • Regular inspection of tools and guards.

-• Adherence to lockout/tag out procedures.
+• Strict adherence to lockout/tagout procedures.